James Hamilton Stanhope: Marriage and death

 Greatly afflicted at the death of his wife Stanhope gave up his establishment in South Audley Street in London and moved into Kenwood House, the seat of his father-in-law.
 In 1825, Stanhope was still very depressed over the loss of his wife and continued to suffer physical discomfort from the wound he had received in Spain twelve years earlier.
 He had appeared very abstracted, and was in the habit of sitting a long time, as if in a state of stupor, and then he would suddenly start up, as if from sleep or upon an alarm.

-A few days before his death by suicide on 5 March 1825, aged 36 or 37, he had complained very much that be could get no sleep, in consequence of the pain he endured.
+A few days before his death by suicide on 5 March 1825, aged 36 or 37, he had complained very much that he could get no sleep, in consequence of the pain he endured.
 Afflicted in his melancholy manner, whilst walking in the park at some distance from the house, he entered a shed, formed to shelter the cattle, and suspended himself with his braces from a beam.

 When he had missed Dinner, his father in law Lord Mansfield thought that he had some business in town, but he felt uneasy and ordered the carriage to town, his lordship made enquiries at every place he might visit to no avail, then the household being alarmed, and a general search by Lord Mansfield was carried out and then an under gardener said that he saw his son in law walking to the direction of the wood where the shed was, in which they then discovered his body some hours after.
 A Coroner's jury gave a verdict of "temporary insanity".

 In his will, he requested simple burial with his wife and child, he also left some bequest to his half-sisters, he left £1500 a year to Lady Hester Stanhope, £500 a year to Lady Griselda, and £10,000 to Lady Lucy's child, and the remainder of his estate to his son, James Banks Stanhope.